7 Reasons Every Worksite Should Offer An Environmental Wellness Program

 What is Environmental Wellness?

-Let’s be honest: not all your employees may care about the environment.
+Let’s be honest: not all your employees may care about environmental wellness.
 For various reasons, some don’t give much thought to taking care of the planet now or thinking about those who will come after us.
 There is good news for these employees because protecting the planet also saves money and everyone loves saving money!

 Before we get started, let’s get on the same page.
 What exactly is environmental wellness?
 The National Institute for Health has a narrow definition.
 They say that environmental wellness is all about creating clean, safe, and healthy surroundings.
 In other words, their version of environmental wellness is focused on avoiding injuries, infections, or chemical exposures.
 That aspect is important, but it’s not what this article is about.